-Tomorrow on September 5th is the Finnish national Entrepreneur’s Day.
-The fun and somewhat comical part is that it does not coincide with World’s Entrepreneurs’ Day, which was in August this year.
-In addition, in Finnish – which is my native language – the word entrepreneur is ‘yrittäjä.’
+Tomorrow on September 5th is Finnish national Entrepreneur’s Day.
+The fun and somewhat comical part are that it does not coincide with World’s Entrepreneurs’ Day, which was in August this year.
+In addition, in Finnish – which is my native language – the word for an entrepreneur is ‘yrittäjä.’
 Don’t try to pronounce it, but what it literally means is ‘someone who tries.’

 I’ve been a trier for 10 years and some months now.

 For me, entrepreneurship often means being a business owner.
 Running and building a company, and trying to grow it successfully without making anyone angry in the process.
 Back in 2009, when I started with my brother – as all the best companies are founded with your siblings, and in a garage – I wrote extensively about the joys and virtues of being an entrepreneur.
 Most of these writings are still available in the Internets but luckily encrypted in Finnish (if you insist on reading those via Google Translate, see here).

 Since those days I’ve toned down a bit and focused more on writing about technology, challenges, and skills.
 I realized, perhaps sometime around 2011, that it’s a bit like being overly religious.
 Or deeply into CrossFit or golf.
 It’s better to keep it to yourself, and like-minded people will find a way to your realm.
 Or the realm you’ve found and feel is great.

 Today, the company I founded and have since helped grow in the past decade has surpassed 100 employees.
 I’m a bit proud of this, in a quintessential Finnish way.
 We even have a phrase for this – “ei tehrä tästä ny numeroo“, meaning let’s not have a big fuzz on this, it’s nothing really.